 The engine bay is attractive.
 The appeal is not just about the shine from the valve covers and air grabber, but also functional pieces like the newer hoses and plug wires.
 At the heart is Ford’s mighty 302 cubic-inch V8, and this has been upgraded with a Holley four-barrel carburetor and an Edelbrock intake.
 It makes for a strong-running power package that loves to hit the road.
 That’s why you also have good anytime driving features like a three-speed automatic transmission, power steering, power brakes, front discs, and wide Grand Am GT tires.

 More info: Listing has ended.
-Search on eBay for similar 1973 Ford Mustang
+Click to search on eBay for similar 1973 Ford Mustang (Affiliate link)

 Seller's other items: streetsideclassiccars